cloudfoundry/cf-mysql-release/README.md

 You can find your `director_uuid` by running `bosh status`.

 The MariaDB cluster nodes are configured by default with 100GB of persistent disk.
-This can be configured in your stub or manifest using `jobs.mysql.persistent_disk`, however your deployment will fail if this is less than 3GB; we recommend allocating 10GB at a minimum.
+This can be configured in your stub or manifest using `disk_pools.mysql-persistent-disk.disk_size`, however your deployment will fail if this is less than 3GB; we recommend allocating 10GB at a minimum.

 <a name="registering-broker"></a>
 ## Registering the Service Broker